Unorganized Centre Parry Sound District

 Unorganized Centre Parry Sound District is an unorganized area in central Ontario, Canada, between Georgian Bay and Lake Nipissing in the District of Parry Sound.
 It is made up of geographic townships which have no governing bodies and which are not incorporated as municipalities.
 The territory consists of two non-contiguous areas, with the main part located directly south of the French River and Lake Nipissing, and east of Georgian Bay.
 Shawanaga Township is a small exclave south of it along Highway 69.

+Its area has been gradually shrinking as surrounding municipalities annex portions of the unorganized area.